bartoszkozakiewicz/SegmentationApp/README.md

 # SegmentationApp
 Web application for Traffic Segmentation.
 Models are deployed with a usage of Flask.
 The apps gives opportunity to segment images as well as videos.
-There are to sections each for other task.
+There are 2 sections each for other task.

 There are 2 models used:
 - Unet: Created from scratch, as a baseline